On Wednesday 8th February the winners of the COINS Grand Challenge were announced at a Gala Dinner and Awards Ceremony hosted in London.

 With the constant evolution of technology and complex developments, it’s rare for someone to take what might be perceived as a step backwards in order to significantly improve the future but Usman’s big idea keeps simplicity at the core.

-Usman described winning the COINS Grand Challenge award as significant in increasing his confidence as well as giving him further drive to keep working for further improvements, but it wasn’t just the success that made it influential.
+Usman described winning the COINS Grand Challenge award as significant in increasing his confidence as well as giving him further drive to keep working for further improvements, but it wasn’t just the win that has been influential.

 Not one to rest on his laurels, the University of Birmingham civil engineering student has recently been on placement working on a high profile project for improving one of the main links into Wales, the A465 Heads of the Valley project.
 Having just started his final year at Birmingham, Usman’s quest for knowledge is yet to be over as he has his sights firmly set on completing a master’s degree.